Taiwan demands apology from WHO chief over virus 'slander'

-Taiwan demanded an apology from the World Health Organization chief on Thursday after he accused the island's government of leading personal attacks against him and his agency's response to the coronavirus pandemic.
-WHO director-general Tedros Adhanom Ghebreyesus called for unity to fight the disease on Wednesday after US President Donald Trump criticised the global health body and threatened to cut its funding.
+Taiwan demanded an apology Thursday from the World Health Organisation chief after he accused the island's government of leading personal attacks against him and his agency's response to the coronavirus pandemic.
+WHO director-general Tedros Adhanom Ghebreyesus called Wednesday for unity to fight the disease after US President Donald Trump criticised the global health body and threatened to cut its funding.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)